minggudevv/finance-manager-v3/README.md

 ## 🐛 Troubleshooting

 ### Error: "Missing Supabase environment variables"
-- Pastikan file `.env.local` sudah dibuat dan diisi dengan benar
+- Ensure `.env.local` file is created and properly filled
-- Restart development server setelah mengubah environment variables
+- Restart development server after changing environment variables

 ### Error: "Row Level Security policy violation"
-- Pastikan SQL scripts sudah dijalankan di Supabase
+- Make sure SQL scripts have been executed in Supabase
-- Cek apakah policies sudah dibuat dengan benar
+- Check if policies are created correctly

-### Grafik tidak muncul
+### Charts not showing
-- Pastikan data transaksi sudah ada di database
+- Ensure transaction data exists in the database
-- Cek console untuk error pada Recharts
+- Check console for errors from Recharts

 ## 📞 Support

-Jika mengalami masalah, silakan buka issue di repository ini.
+If you encounter problems, please open an issue in this repository.

 ---

-Dibuat dengan ❤️ menggunakan Next.js dan Supabase
+Built with ❤️ using Next.js and Supabase